robertschank/robertschank.github.io/index.md

 ## <a id="four-questions-full"></a> Four Questions
 **Byron Katie, Loving What Is**

-**Context:** Apply the four questions to a troubling thought and watch it lose its grip
+**Context:** We suffer when we argue with reality.
+The four questions help you stop fighting what is and find clarity in what's actually true.

 **Good for:**
-- Release from negative thoughts
+- Release from troubling thoughts
 - Calling yourself out on your stories
 - Exploring how the internal and external reflect each other